-CarGurus is one of the more popular sites car shoppers use to find and compare new or used cars online, whether they are looking to purchase their dream car or the perfect car for college.
-With more than three million used car listings and over 450,000 listings for new cars, they provide a wide variety of options for car shoppers.
+CarGurus is an automotive marketplace for car shoppers use to find and compare new or used cars using proprietary technology and innovative data within its search algorithms, whether it's for a car guru with a plan to purchase a dream car or someone looking for great deals on a mediocre used car for college.
+With more than three million used car listings and over 450,000 listings for new cars, CarGurus provides a wide variety of options for car shoppers.

 What is known today as Kelley Blue Book (KBB)—first started in 1926—has origins dating back to 1918.
 The company gets its name from founder Les Kelley, who launched the initial enterprise under the name Kelley Kar Company.
 The enterprise was a car dealership with Model T Ford vehicles for sale.
 Kelley collected raw data from his business operations with other dealers and banks, publishing the information for public consumption in the first Kelley Blue Book in 1926.
 This book became a standard guide in automotive trade in determining car value.
 By the 1960s, the company moved from a car dealership to a specialty publisher, focusing on the production of its automobile price guide.
 The company details current market value prices and ranges for every type of new or used vehicle available on the market.
 Kelley Blue Book also provides dealer invoice pricing for new cars and trade-in values for used cars.
 Website visitors to kbb.com can also find consumer and expert reviews and safety ratings, as well as 5 year Cost-to-Own data.